 Best for: People looking to visually increase muscle size and enhance strength and performance.

-Like BCAAs, beta-alanine is another amino acid frequently consumed in supplement form to promote muscle growth and enhance performance.
-This amino acid is naturally produced by the liver and increases levels of carnosine (a protein building block) in the muscle, according to an International Society of Sports Nutrition (ISSN) review published in July 2015.
+Beta-alanine is an amino acid frequently consumed in supplement form to promote muscle growth and enhance performance.
+It's naturally produced by the liver and increases levels of carnosine (a protein building block) in the muscle, according to an International Society of Sports Nutrition (ISSN) review published in July 2015.

 When consumed in supplement form, beta-alanine has been shown to improve exercise performance and reduce muscle fatigue, according to the ISSN.
 But beta-alanine supplements are most effective when used strategically.
 In order to increase muscle carnosine, dividing a 6-gram dose into four equal doses is optimal, recommends the ISSN.